lucaliebenberg/post-it/README.md

     - Download and install PostgreSQL from [postgresql.org](https://www.postgresql.org/download/windows/).
 During installation, you can set the password for the PostgreSQL superuser (postgres) and choose the components you want to install.
 Ensure that "pgAdmin 4" is selected.
     - After installation, start the PostgreSQL service using `pgAdmin 4` or the PostgreSQL shell.

-## Features

-### Creating a Post
-1. Log in to the application.
-2. Navigate to the "Create Post" form.
-3. Fill out the form and submit.

-### Editing a Post
-1. Navigate to the post you want to edit.
-2. Click the "Edit" button.
-3. Make your changes and confirm edit.

-### Deleting a Post
-1. Navigate to the post you want to delete, that you have ownership of.
-2. Click the "Delete" button and confirm deletion.

 ## Configuration
 - **Database:** Default is PostgreSQL.
 For production, configure the database settings in `postit/settings.py`.
 - **Static files:** Collect static files using `python manage.py collectstatic`.